-Well....actually, no!
+Well.....actually, no!
 Most accountants (and bookkeepers) will cringe if you walk into their offices with the proverbial shoebox!
 There are much better ways to keep your business records in order so that financial year end isn't a nightmare.
 Here are some of them:

-- Keep all data in a folder labelled e.g. "Financial Year 2011-2012".
+- Keep all data in a folder labelled e.g. "Financial Year 2012-2013".
 Organise the folder by subject headings like this: - 1.
 Business Reports (for balance sheet, profit & loss, trial balance, accounts receivable, accounts payable etc.) - 2.
 Bank Statements (if too many, you may wish to place in a separate folder) - 3.
 Bank Interest provide details of any interest income received during the year - 4.
 Cash Purchases (provide all receipts & a summary report of items purchased) - 5.
 Utilities (power, gas, telephone, cleaning; home office 4 week log if claiming home office utilities) - 6.
-Other Business-related purchases provide copies of receipts/invoices as required

-- 7. Motor Vehicle Data supply all invoices/receipts for motor vehicle expenses; supply vehicle log book if required. - Asset Register provide details of assets purchased, sold, damaged and/or decommissioned. - 9.
-Superannuation provide details of business owner's super; Also provide details of employees' super i.e. Super Guarantee. - 10.
+Other Business-related purchases provide copies of receipts/invoices as required - 7.
+Motor Vehicle Data supply all invoices/receipts for motor vehicle expenses; supply vehicle log book if required. - Asset Register provide details of assets purchased, sold, damaged and/or decommissioned. - 9.
+Superannuation provide details of business owner's super; also provide details of employees' super i.e. Super Guarantee. - 10.
 Shares if shares were purchased and/or sold during the year, provide those details - 11.
 BAS & PAYG provide copies of all lodged BAS and/or IAS. - 12.
 Drawings/ Director's Loan provide details of any drawings taken (if sole trader or partnership).
 If a company or trust, provide details of director's loan account/s. - 13.
 Inventory if stock is held as at June 30th, provide details of valuation of that stock and a copy of the stock-take report and/or method of valuation - 14.
 Donations if any donations were made during the year, provide receipts as proof - 15.
-Memberships/Subscriptions provide copies of invoices as required - Supply data file on a USB or provide access to the online file prior to your visit so the accountant can familiarise himself with your accounts. - If your accountant is agreeable, you could scan all documents and create a tax folder in a sharing platform such as Dropbox or Google Drive and share that folder with him/her. - Bookzkeeper Created by Alycia Edgar, herself an accountant, this product is much like the folder idea described above however, all the hard work is done for you regarding creating the folder - all you have to do is pop your data into it.
+Memberships/Subscriptions provide copies of invoices as required - Supply accounting file on a USB or provide access to the online file prior to your visit so the accountant can familiarise himself with your accounts. - If your accountant is agreeable, you could scan all documents and create a tax folder in a sharing platform such as Dropbox or Google Drive and share that folder with him/her using the same categories as shown above. - Bookzkeeper Created by Alycia Edgar, herself an accountant, this product is much like the folder idea described above however, all the hard work is done for you regarding creating the folder all you have to do is pop your data into it.
 Wonderful!
+Here is the link for Bookzkeeper if you're interested http://bookzkeeper.com.au/for-accountants-product-page